KasiaOtko/Cities_Challenge/README.md

 # About

-This is a project for [Introduction to Business Analytics](https://kurser.dtu.dk/course/42577/info) course on Technical University of Denmark (winter 2020 edition), where we explored a dataset from the [Urban Typologies project](http://web.mit.edu/afs/athena.mit.edu/org/i/its-lab/www/dashboard/new%20dashboard/index.html), consisting of 331 cities and 64 factors describing them.
+This is a project for [Introduction to Business Analytics](https://kurser.dtu.dk/course/42577/info) course on Technical University of Denmark (winter 2020 edition), where we explored a dataset from the [Urban Typologies project](http://web.mit.edu/afs/athena.mit.edu/org/i/its-lab/www/dashboard/new%20dashboard/index.html), consisting of 331 cities and 64 factors describing them (Cities.csv file).
 The project contains exploratory and prediction component.
 In the latter, the goal was to predict CO2 Emissions per capita.

 Exploratory part includes:
 * imputation of missing data using mean, median and `KNNImputer` model from scikit-learn package.
 We evaluated how each method affects a distribution of each variable as well as a correlation with the target variable;